Einstein-Elevator

 The Einstein-Elevator is a research platform for earthbound experiments under zero gravity conditions.
-Compared to the operation of drop towers, a significantly higher repetition rate can be achieved.
-In addition, the guides achieve lower rotational movements than in free fall.
+Unlike other drop towers, only the experimental vessel is evacuated, and the tower itself is not evacuated, allowing a significantly higher repetition rate to be achieved.
+In addition, mechanical guides achieve lower rotational movements than in free fall.
 The first "flight" of the capsule in the Einstein-Elevator took place in October 2019, while research operations began in 2020.
 The facility is part of the Hannover Institute of Technology at Leibniz University Hannover.

 Theory

 The theoretical basis for the Einstein-Elevator is Albert Einstein's thought experiment on the equivalence principle, hence the name Einstein-Elevator.
 This states that an observer in a closed room cannot experimentally prove whether the room is, for example, in the gravitational field of the earth with the acceleration due to gravity or whether the room is experiencing an acceleration in space.
 Similarly, the observer cannot prove whether the room is in zero gravity in space or in free fall in the Earth's gravitational field.